 If your baby's crying constantly and you cannot console or distract them, or the cry does not sound like their normal cry, it can be a sign they're ill.

 Or they may be ill if they're crying and have other symptoms, such as a high temperature.
-If this is the case, contact your health visitor or GP.
+If this is the case, contact your health visitor, GP or call NHS 111.

 Call 999 and ask for an ambulance if your baby: